artem-osadchyi/saiki-kewan/README.md

 Deployment with STUPS toolbox
 -----------------------------
 Prerequisites
-* Your AWS Accounts needs to be prepared by the STUPS Team.
 * You need to setup a Security Group which is named app-kewan (or similar to your app_id)
   * needs to reach itself on all ports
   * needs to be reach by outside via SSH / Port 22